das-17/CSE210A/HW2/README.md

 Programming Language used:Python3
 Executable Created using pyinstaller
 External library used:lark parser used to create the AST.
-Files excepted as part of the assignment submission are:
+Files accepted as part of the assignment submission are:
 - README.txt
 - MakeFile
 - while.py